-INDIANAPOLIS —The Indianapolis Colts selected much more than a productive linebacker with sideline-to-sideline quickness when they took Darius Leonard in the second round of this year's NFL Draft.
+INDIANAPOLIS —The Indianapolis Colts selected much more than a productive linebacker with sideline-to-sideline quickness when they took Shaquille Leonard in the second round of this year's NFL Draft.

 They acquired a ball of energy.